-Following the intoxicating, sublime serenity, and stimulation of Nezu, we went to Team Borderless.
-This is a creative digital mecca, a collaboration of minds expressed in a wealth of innovative, stimulating visual feast.
+Following the intoxicating, sublime serenity, and stimulation of Nezu, we went to Team Labs Borderless.
+This is a creative digital mecca, a collaboration of minds expressed in a wealth of innovative, stimulating visual feasts.

 This Following was a room with the scanned digital creatures again but this time they were underwater ones.
-Now we knew the game we enjoyed it even more, slightly competitive colouring and delight at following them swim around the simulated aquarium.
+Now we knew the game we enjoyed it, with slightly competitive colouring and delight at following them swim around the simulated aquarium.

-On the way to the next space we encountered a procession of ghostly figures, toads, and costumed figures in a musical circus like pageant.
+On the way to the next space, we encountered a procession of ghostly figures, toads, and costumed figures in a musical circus-like pageant.
 Then we had tea.
 We had booked in advance.
-The extra charming experience was that flowers bloomed in your cup and spilled over and danced up the walls.
+The extra charming experience was that flowers bloomed in your cup and spilt over and danced up the walls.

-Another space was high ceiling to floor light strips, where LEDs lit up in patterns and dazzled.
+Another space featured high ceiling-to-floor light strips, where LEDs lit up in patterns and dazzled.
 It was named ‘Crystal Maze’

-We headed to the iconic Shibaya crossing and admired the controlled zebra like crossings and the human traffic, all doing exactly as instructed, no jay walking at all.
+We headed to the iconic Shibuya crossing and admired the controlled zebra-like crossings and the human traffic, all doing exactly as instructed, with no jaywalking at all.
 There were many illuminated video adverts with music and messages competing for your attention.
-We found a relaxing sushi conveyor belt restaurant in the back streets with iPads to order your food and chilled in the bright, clean interior.
+We found a relaxing sushi conveyor belt restaurant in the back streets with iPads to order your food and chill in the bright, clean interior.